TimmaLabs/NetsExample/docs/deployment-checklist.md

 * [customer contact/business information](https://timma.fi/hallinta)
 * device software version: `Viking`
 * cables: `USB` and `Ethernet`
-* additional information: "Payment terminal version 4.82 required"
+* additional information: "Payment terminal version 4.82 required" (required for Nets Finland only)
 * if the customer is returning his/her existing payment terminal: [payment terminal ID](#how-do-i-figure-out-the-id-of-the-payment-terminal) (or, for older payment terminals, the serial number found on a sticker at the bottom of the terminal device).

 In case the customer's payment terminal is not running the [supported software version](#minimum-supported-terminal-version) you will need to contact Nets and ask them to enable the update.
 For this Nets will need the customer's business (organization) ID or the [payment terminal ID](#how-do-i-figure-out-the-id-of-the-payment-terminal).
 Any updates to the payment terminal software will be carried out later during the [integration process](#installation-on-site--remote).